MelissaHarper/MelissaHarper.github.io/_posts/2023-01-25-Quantitative-Politics-with-R.md

 ## [1] "tbl_df"     "tbl"        "data.frame"
 ```

-Now we can begin to clean up our data.
+Now that we've extracted the data we want, we can begin to clean it.

-We'll start by looking at the last of the data to see any issues there.
+We'll start by looking at the last bit of data, anticipating it will need to be cleaned because of what we saw on the wikipage.

 ```r